gabrielcapilla/min/README.md

 - [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)
 - [Adaptive Tab Bar Color](https://addons.mozilla.org/en-US/firefox/addon/adaptive-tab-bar-colour/)

-### Prettify & Minify

-The `userChrome.css` file is **minified**.
-This provides a very lightweight file.
-If you want to customize the `userChrome.css` file to add functionality, you can use Prettier.
-If you want a commented `userChrome.css`, let me know.

 ### Inspiration

 Inspired by [Min Browser](https://github.com/minbrowser/min).
 I wanted to bring the Min Browser experience closer to Firefox.
 Min is written entirely with CSS and JavaScript using Electron, and is open-source software.

-> [!IMPORTANT]
-> Work in progress.
-> You may encounter silly design errors related to the non-existent download icon or some popups that do not display correctly.